 1. Printed Crib-Sheets

 A glaring omission at many events – Never mind the PR aspect of posters, QSL cards, club-banner etc – The operator should have the Event Callsign in a large clear font (as we all let our own Callsigns slip out from time-to-time) plus the location information in several forms, eg: Town name, Maidenhead/QRA Locator and WAB Square.
-You don’t need to use all that on every QSO, but there are times when you’ll be asked for your Worked All Britain square (even by an EU station) but not have a clue what it is!
+You don’t need to push all of that onto every QSO partner, but there are times when you’ll be asked for your Worked All Britain square (even by an EU station) and not have a clue what it is!

 Include a few bullet-point notes about the history surrounding event/location – NOT paragraphs, just a few highlighted points, 2 or 3 sentences each at most – which can be varied with each QSO.
 The idea is get the basics of the event and its details inside the operator’s head so that they can “dance” around it ad-hoc without really needing to think about it.

 It’s also a good idea to learn the difference between the words celebrate and commemorate.
-You’d be surprised at the amount of times I’ve heard the wrong one being used – if it’s a tragic event then it’s a commemoration and NOT a celebration.
+You’d be surprised at the amount of times operators have got it wrong – if it’s a tragic event then it’s a commemoration and NOT a celebration.